-Risk management in belt conveyors is extremely important for the smooth running of conveyors in general.
+Risk management for belt conveyors is extremely important for the smooth operation of these industrial processes, especially in bulk material handling systems.

 According to the international standard, which aims to establish the elements and conduct for risk management, risk can be defined as the result of uncertainty in the expected objectives.
 Uncertainty, in turn, consists of the absence of concrete data regarding an event, its understanding, the probability of its occurrence and the resulting consequences.

-Existing hazards must be documented and controlled appropriately due to the incidence of risks in locations and equipment.
-During the operation, the professional who will conduct the risk study must plan the time and resources needed to complete this management.
-Some risks with a higher degree of magnitude may require detailed analysis by specialists in the discipline covered, while others may have a low enough risk not to require more detailed studies.
+In this regard, existing hazards must be properly documented and controlled due to the presence of risks in work areas and on equipment.
+In addition, during the operation, the professional conducting the risk assessment must allocate the time and resources necessary to complete this process.
+Sometimes, certain risks of greater magnitude may require detailed analyses by experts in the relevant field, while others may pose a risk low enough to not require more detailed studies.

 The importance of choosing carriers for risk management

-In the day-to-day life of companies that handle bulk solids, the choice of conveyors that will be the subject of a more detailed study can depend on a number of factors.
-Some of the issues that can have a significant influence on the choice of these assets are:
+Generally speaking, in the day-to-day operations of companies that handle bulk solids, the selection of conveyors to be examined in greater detail may depend on several factors.
+For example, some of the issues that can significantly influence the selection of these assets include:

 - State of conservation of civil and metallic structures, as well as mechanical components;